amankitsingh/ror_api_blogpost/README.md

 If you have reached hear, voila. you have done it.

-`Enjoy the api!!!`
+`Enjoy the API!!!`

 ## API Reference

-Below is the api collection reference link, refer it and enjoy the api.
+Below is the API collection reference link, refer it and enjoy the API.

 [Postman collection documentation](https://documenter.getpostman.com/view/28161397/2s93z87PCa)